nithinjashu/git_demo/README.md

 ## creating new line and pushing to bas
 ## Application Details
 ## CREATING NEW PROJECT AND PUSHING INTO GIT
-## now adding new line and pushing to GIT
+## now adding new line and pushing to GIT now
 |               |
 | ------------- |
 |**Generation Date and Time**<br>Wed Apr 17 2024 11:46:28 GMT+0000 (Coordinated Universal Time)|